 St. Salvator Church (Salvatorska street)

-St. Salvator Church is one of the most favourite Prague concert halls.
+St. Salvator Church is on of the the favourite concert hall for his excellent acoustics.

 Line A (green) - Staromestska stop